dreji18/Bio-Epidemiology-NER/README.md

 ## About
-This model is part of the Research topic "AI in Biomedical field" conducted by Deepak John Reji, Shaina Raza.
+This model is part of the Research topic "AI in Biomedical and epidemiology field" conducted by Deepak John Reji, Shaina Raza.
 If you use this work (code, model or dataset),

 Please cite us and star at: https://github.com/dreji18/biomedicalNER